Canonical for Automated Theorem Proving in Lean: Lean Tactic

 There are a number of additional considerations in this translation.
 If we encounter a lambda expression inside the function \texttt{Expr} of an application (i.e. we are translating a $\beta$-redex), we pair the lambda binding and latest applied argument as a let expression.
 For example, this translates $(\lambda x. ~x) ~y$ into $\texttt{let} ~x := y. ~x$, preventing pervasive reduction while remaining in BNEL form.

 Canonical has no built-in object-theoretic notion of Sort.
-We add a let definition at the top level for ``Sort'' with no implementation and type ``Sort.''
+We add a let definition at the top level for \texttt{Sort} with no implementation and type \texttt{Sort}.
 This is similar to Lean's judgment $\texttt{\frenchspacing Sort u : Sort (u + 1)}$, but removing the universe level annotation.
 In some circumstances this leads to unsoundness by Girard's paradox, but in practice we have not seen Canonical solve a goal in this way.
-When we encounter a literal, we create a let declaration to represent it, with type ``Nat'' or ``String.''
+When we encounter a \texttt{Nat} or \texttt{String} literal, we create a let declaration to represent it, with the appropriate type.
 Due to the size of literals, we generally do not include a definition for the let declaration, unless it is a natural number less than or equal to 5.
-In this case, we provide a definition in terms of the constructors of Nat.
+In this case, we provide a definition in terms of the constructors of~Nat.